tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   ![get_dummies.png](Images/get_dummies.png)

-* Quickly go through the rest of the code, which is boilerplate and includes creating a regression model that is created on lagged returns and returns, making predictions, and then generating r-square value.
+* Quickly go through the rest of the code, which is boilerplate, and includes creating a regression model that is created on lagged returns and returns, making predictions, and then generating r-square value.

   ```python
   y = df['Return']